GlareDB/glaredb.github.io/docs/about/technical-preview.md

 On July 12, 2023, GlareDB moved from `0.0.X` ranges to `0.2.0`, marking a
 significant milestone towards technical stability with a growing feature set.

+On July 17, 2023, GlareDB Cloud reduced subscription prices and expanded the free tier offering for early adopters.

 ## Stability